kbase/execution_engine2/docs/adrs/004-SplitAndAggregate.md

 ## Note
 This ADR is more of a place to keep the current discussions we had at https://docs.google.com/document/d/1AWjayMoqCoGkpO9-tjXxEvO40yYnFtcECbdne5vTURo
 Rather than to make a decision.
 There is still more planning, scoping and testing involved before we can fully design this system.
+Still to be determined (not in scope of this ADR):

+    UI and how it relates to the bulk execution
+    XSV Analysis and how it relates to the bulk execution

 ## Intro
 Sometimes a calculation requires too many resources from one node (walltime, memory, disk), so the calculation gets spread across multiple machines.